isolved logo

 With greater emphasis put on improving employee experience, organizations need to be sensitive to the candidate’s perception since the employee/employer relationship begins with recruitment.
 If interview projects are assigned, these best practices can help ensure the candidate still looks favorably upon the organization:

-- Finally, take the advice of the author of the LinkedIn post—if a candidate is asked to carry out a task, consider paying them for their time.
+• Consider the advice of the author of the LinkedIn post: If a candidate is asked to perform a task, determine if compensation is appropriate and available.